PatrickMaiyer/Portapack_Wiki/Scanner.md

 The application loads a list of frequencies (f=) and/or a search range from `FREQMAN\SCANNER.TXT` by default, or you can use the `LOAD` button to load from a different file.
 You can use the Frequency manager app (Tools -> **Freq manager**) to create or edit frequency list files.

-If the application finds a frequency _range_ (a=,b=,s=) in the frequency file, it is loaded into the SEARCH START and END and STEP fields.
+If the application finds a frequency _range_ (a=,b=,s=) in the frequency file, it is loaded into the SEARCH START and END and STEP fields (the Scanner app only supports one search range per file).
 Alternatively, you are able to manually input a search range "on the fly" by keying in SEARCH START and END frequencies and the STEP selector.

 ### Rotary Encoder